turingschool/front-end-curriculum/lessons/independent-study/all-the-databases.md

 ### Exercises

-I wrote a javascript to fill a collection with TV shows and episodes.
+I wrote a JavaScript to fill a collection with TV shows and episodes.
 To give you something to play with.
 [Here's a gist of it](https://gist.github.com/neight-allen/84cbaaf6a5fd5126b9c01e24e2e3e009)

 [There's also a sample dataset from the mongo people](https://docs.mongodb.com/getting-started/shell/import-data/)